Balaam in the Bible

 Verse ConceptsBalaams DonkeyGod BlessesGod Forbidding

-Balaam rose up in the morning, and said to the princes of Balak, "Go to your land; for Yahweh refuses to permit me to go with you."
+And Balaam rose up in the morning, and said unto the princes of Balak, Get you into your land: for the LORD refuseth to give me leave to go with you.

 Verse ConceptsGod Forbidding